 To assess the impact that volume control has on the prices growers receive for their product, an econometric model has been developed.
 The econometric model provides a way to see what impacts volume control may have on grower prices.
-The two districts in Michigan, along with the districts in Utah, New York, Washington, and Wisconsin are the restricted areas for this crop year and their combined total production is 236 million pounds.
-A 43 percent restriction means 186 million pounds is available to be shipped to primary markets.
+The three districts in Michigan, along with the districts in Utah, New York, and Washington are the restricted areas for this crop year and their combined total production is 203 million pounds.
+A 27 percent restriction means 148 million pounds is available to be shipped to primary markets from these four states.
+Production levels of 0.6 million pounds for Wisconsin, 2.8 million pounds for Oregon and 3.7 million pounds for Pennsylvania (the unregulated areas in 2008-2009), result in an additional 7.1 million pounds available for primary market shipments.

 In addition, USDA requires a 10 percent release from reserves as a market growth factor.
-This results in an additional 17 million pounds being available for the primary market.
-The 135 million pounds from the two regulated districts in Michigan, Utah, Washington, New York, and Wisconsin, the 12.3 million pounds from the other producing states, the 17 million pound release, and the 39 million pound carryin inventory gives a total of 203 million pounds being available for the primary markets.
+This results in an additional 18 million pounds being available for the primary market.
+The 148 million pounds from Michigan, Utah, Washington, and New York, the 7.1 million pounds from the other producing states, the 18 million pound release, and the 35 million pound carryin inventory gives a total of 208 million pounds being available for the primary markets.

-The econometric model is used to estimate grower prices with and without regulation.
-Without the volume controls, grower prices are estimated to be approximately \$0.12 higher than without volume controls.
+The econometric model is used to estimate the impact of establishing a reserve pool for this year's crop.
+With the volume controls, grower prices are estimated to be approximately \$0.11 per pound higher than without volume controls.

 The use of volume controls is estimated to have a positive impact on growers' total revenues.
-Without regulation, growers' total revenues from processed cherries are estimated to be \$10.1 million higher than without restrictions.
+With regulation, growers' total revenues from processed cherries is estimated to be \$4.3 million higher than without restrictions.
 The without restrictions scenario assumes that all tart cherries produced would be delivered to processors for payments.

-It is concluded that the 43 percent volume control would not unduly burden producers, particularly smaller growers.
-The 43 percent restriction would be applied to the growers in the two districts in Michigan, New York, Utah, Washington, and Wisconsin.
-The growers in the other two states and the one district in Michigan covered under the marketing order will benefit from this restriction.
+It is concluded that the 27 percent volume control would not unduly burden producers, particularly smaller growers.
+The 27 percent restriction would be applied to the growers in Michigan, New York, Utah, and Washington.
+The growers in the other three States covered under the marketing order will benefit from this restriction.

-The use of volume controls is believed to have little or no effect on consumer prices and will not result in fewer retail sales or sales to food service outlets.
+The use of volume control is believed to have little or no effect on consumer prices and will not result in fewer retail sales or sales to food service outlets.

 Without the use of volume controls, the industry could be expected to start to build large amounts of unwanted inventories.
 These inventories have a depressing effect on grower prices.
-The econometric model shows for every 1 million-pound increase in carryin inventories, a decrease in grower prices of \$0.0033 per pound occurs.
+The econometric model shows for every 1 million-pound increase in carrying inventories, a decrease in grower prices of \$0.0036 per pound occurs.
 The use of volume controls allows the industry to supply the primary markets while avoiding the disastrous results of oversupplying these markets.
 In addition, through volume control, the industry has an additional supply of cherries that can be used to develop secondary markets such as exports and the development of new products.
-The use of reserve cherries in the production shortened 2002-2003 crop year proved to be very useful and beneficial to growers and packers.
+The use of reserve cherries in the production shortened 2002/03 crop year proved to be very useful and beneficial to growers and packers.